-She has placed 8 trees in a circle, which is considered a perfect shape, and very different from the dull rows in which these trees are usually planted.
+She has placed 8 almond trees in a circle, which is considered a perfect shape and is very different from the dull rows in which these trees are usually planted.

 At the cashier, we were both given a label to write down our wish for a better future and to hang it on a tree.
 We both wished for a better world for our grandchildren. 🙂

 Pavilions are clearly not land art, yet they were so beautiful I thought it is worthwhile mentioning a couple.